 Finally, the supervisor came on the line and said the stopover needed to be in the middle of my trip.
 I knew this wasn’t true.
 I’ve seen many examples of itineraries with a stopover at the beginning or end of a trip because of the need to be at your home airport.

 I politely disagreed with her stating what I knew about stopovers.
 She also discussed the “problem” of the different zones my itinerary touched.
 Yet, she could not state any specific rule that prohibited this routing.

 She also asked if the booking agent had any troubles creating the itinerary, to which I answered no because the mileage he quoted was stated instantly after he entered in the final flight details.

 Just like that…I mean an hour later, the supervisor came back on the line, completed the reservation, and ticketed me!
-The itinerary did not change, nor did the amount of miles or taxes and fees.
+The itinerary did not change, nor did the number of miles or the amount in taxes and fees.

 - If the airline agent on the phone is knowledgeable, do everything possible to get your itinerary booked with that person.
 This is especially true if your itinerary takes advantage of stopovers, open jaws, or tricky multi-city bookings.

 Do you have questions about how to put together an itinerary that includes stopovers and open jaws to maximize your miles and points?